-According to the European Environment Agency, the EU is the world's third biggest greenhouse gases emitter in the world after China and the US.
-The energy sector was responsible for 78% of EU greenhouse gas emissions in 2017.
+According to the European Environment Agency, the EU is the world's third biggest greenhouse gases emitter after China and the US.
+The energy sector was responsible for 80.7% of EU greenhouse gas emissions in 2017.
 Common mitigation efforts are key as climate change affects all EU countries, even if not in the same way.

 EU efforts are paying off.
-In 2008, the EU set the target to cut these emissions by 20% compared to 1990 levels.
-It is well on track to reach this goal: in 2015 the amount of greenhouse gas emissions in the EU represented a decrease of 22% compared with 1990 levels.
+In 2008, the EU set the target to cut emissions by 20% compared to 1990 levels by 2020.
+It is well on track to reach this goal: in 2015 the level of greenhouse gas emissions in the EU represented a decrease of 22% compared with 1990 levels.

 Check out our infographics about climate change in Europe.